fkotsian/prioritizr/README.md

 - Users can type items in
 - Users can rearrange (drag and drop) items between quadrants
-- Items can be passed between quadrants and become members of that quadrant's collection Items can be dragged to a certain position in a list Quadrants are styled with light blue/cerulean borders, 1/2" thick and textured (circular grained) Dragged boxes are highlighted with light-blue/cerulean dot border Item boxes are styled with a border
+- Items can be passed between quadrants and become members of that quadrant's collection
+- Items can be dragged to a certain position in a list

+Quadrants are styled with light blue/cerulean borders, 1/2" thick and textured (circular grained) Dragged boxes are highlighted with light-blue/cerulean dot border Item boxes are styled with a border
+Item inputs are wide enough for 200chars of text

+No need for IDs on items

 Quadrants have height